Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Conclusion

 \section{Conclusion}

-After introducing the prepare-and-measure scenario \resources{} and the reduced space $\mainr$, a generalized Spekkens' non-contextual model was formulated as in \cref{prop:basiccriterion} on page~\pageref{prop:basiccriterion}.
-A new classicality criterion, \unitsep, was extracted in \cref{th:maincriterion} on page~\pageref{th:maincriterion}.
-This theorem allowed to extract properties for the size of the ontic space $\ospace$, with most importantly the new bound $\card{\ospace}\leq\dim(\mainr)^2$ in \cref{th:CardinalityBounds} on page~\pageref{th:CardinalityBounds}.
-The algorithmic formulation of the criterion was discussed in section~\ref{sec:algo}, allowing one to evaluate numerically the (non-)classicality of a given scenario.
-Connections with generalized probabilistic theories were given in section~\ref{sec:Connection}, with most importantly the ontic space cardinality bounds translating as dimension bounds for simplex-embeddability as in \cref{corollary:DimSimplex} on page~\pageref{corollary:DimSimplex}.
-Future directions of research include most importantly the application of the classicality criterion to modern protocols in quantum information theory.
-Such applications will hopefully uncover links between this notion of non-classicality and the efficiency of quantum protocols.
+After introducing the prepare-and-measure scenario \resources{} and the reduced space $\mainr$, \vgrSC{a noncontextual ontological model was formulated as in}\vgr{the operationally noncontextual ontological model was defined in} \cref{prop:basiccriterion}. \vgrSC{A new classicality criterion, \unitsep}\vgr{The \unitsep{} criterion for the existence of an operationally noncontextual ontological model} was extracted in \cref{th:maincriterion}.
+This criterion allowed to extract properties for the size of the ontic space $\ospace$, with most importantly the new bound $\card{\ospace}\leq\dim(\mainr)^2$ in \cref{th:CardinalityBounds} on page~\pageref{th:CardinalityBounds}.
+The algorithmic formulation of the criterion was discussed in \cref{sec:algo}, allowing one to \vgrSC{evaluate numerically the (non-)classicality of}\vgr{numerically certify the existence or non-existence of an operationally noncontextual ontological model for} a given scenario \resources.
+Connections with generalized probabilistic theories were given in \cref{sec:Connection}, with most importantly the ontic space cardinality bounds translating as dimension bounds for simplex-embeddability as in \cref{corollary:DimSimplex}.
+Future directions of research include most importantly \vgrSC{the application of the classicality criterion to modern protocols in quantum information theory}\vgr{investigating interesting quantum protocols through the prism of whether or not they admit an operationally noncontextual ontological model}. \vgrSC{Such applications will hopefully uncover links between this notion of non-classicality and the efficiency of quantum protocols.}\vgr{In particular, linking the non-existence of an operationally noncontextual ontological model to potential quantum advantages would be most interesting.}

 \tocless\acknowledgments